logchange/logchange/README.md

 mvn dev.logchange:logchange-maven-plugin:init --non-recursive
 ```

-After choosing one of the options, you can start using plugin as follows.
-Use this command from your terminal to create
+After choosing one of the options, how you prefer run this plugin, you can start using plugin as follows.
+Use this
-important directories and empty CHANGELOG.md
+command from your terminal to create important directories and empty CHANGELOG.md

 ```shell
 mvn logchange:init